Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 Besides being easy on the wallet, this 14-foot, 53-pound hard-shell is full of convenient features, like the easy-entry cockpit, thigh pads, and quick-adjust footrests, and a paddle park.
 It’s fitted with bow and stern bulkhead foam, which contributes to its buoyancy – and, in turn, your safety.

-Carolina 14’s capacity doesn’t disappoint, either.
-With the ability to carry up to 300 pounds and a range of onboard storage options, including bow and stern hatches and bungee rigging, you’ll have enough space for all your gear and supplies.
+However, with the ability to carry up to 300 pounds and a range of onboard storage solutions – including the bow and stern hatches and bungee cords – you should have enough room for the supplies you’d need on an overnight trip.

 Technical Specs

-• 14 feet long
+• Hull Length: 14 feet

-• 53 pounds
+• Hull Weight: 53 pounds

 Pros